GoogleCloudPlatform/cloud-ops-sandbox/docs/README.md

 ## Deploy the Sandbox

-In a new browser tab, navigate to the Stackdriver Sandbox [website](https://stackdriver-sandbox.dev/) and follow the instructions there:
+In a new browser tab, navigate to the Cloud Operations Sandbox [website](https://stackdriver-sandbox.dev/) and follow the instructions there:

 Click the **Open in Google Cloud Shell** button.
 You might have to click Proceed on a second dialog if you haven't run Cloud Shell before.